Moons recharge time reduced from 25 seconds to 20 seconds and 33% dmg buff to NEW and HALF moon:

 When Lunar Eclipse is active use Owlkin Frenzy procs asap.
 When ONLY Solar Eclipse is active use it when fighting 3+ targets or when you need to move.
 Otherwise let it expire.

-No, our dots ( Moonfire, Sunfire, Stellar Flare ) do NOT snapshot, everything is dynamic.
-That means any dots gain/lose the mastery bonus upon entering/leaving the Eclipse that buffs them.
+No, all of our periodic damage (like Moonfire, Sunfire, Stellar Flare ) does NOT snapshot, everything is dynamic.
+That means any dots gain/lose the mastery bonus upon entering/leaving the Eclipse that buffs them and whenever any other stat/damage increases are applied/expire.

 Sim yourself using Raidbots Top Gear.
 Do not follow any stat priorities.